pyQode/pyqode.core/README.rst

 .. _pyqode.widgets: https://github.com/pyQode/pyqode.widgets
 .. _pyqode.designer: https://github.com/pyQode/pyqode.designer

-**pyqode.core** is the foundation package, it contains the pyqode base classes (QCodeEdit, Mode, Panel) and a set of builtin modes and panels that are useful for any kind of code editor.
+**pyqode.core** is the foundation package, it contains the pyqode base classes (CodeEdit, Mode, Panel) and a set of builtin modes and panels that are useful for any kind of code editor.
 With pyqode.core you can already create a generic code editor (similar to gedit, notepad++) with only a few lines of code.

 Features
 --------